Graph Framework

 2nd Order Runge Kutta

-This solver integates coupled differential equations using the Runge Kutta to second order.
-It starts by computing a substep for \(\vec{x}\) and \(\vec{k}\).
+This solver integrates coupled differential equations using the Runge Kutta to second order.
+It starts by computing a sub-step for \(\vec{x}\) and \(\vec{k}\).

 \begin{equation}\vec{x}_{1}=dt\frac{\partial\vec{x}}{\partial t}\left(\vec{x},\vec{k},\omega\right)\end{equation}